West Virginia School Choice Roadmap

 West Virginia families can also choose to homeschool, which allows for high levels of customized learning and flexibility.
 All 50 states allow the process of parents educating students at home.

-In West Virginia, notice of your decision to homeschool if required either by seeking school board approval or by submitting a notice of intent.
+In West Virginia, 4.4% of K-12 students are homeschooled.
+Notice of your decision to homeschool if required either by seeking school board approval or by submitting a notice of intent.
 This notice of intent is required before you begin homeschooling or when moving to a new county.
 It is recommended that you formally withdraw from your public school so your student is not marked truant.

 The state requires homeschooling parents to teach certain subjects, and also may require some level of assessment of homeschoolers.
-Note that, in some cases, homeschoolers in West Virginia may still be eligible to participate in sports or activities at their local public school.
+Note that, in some cases, homeschoolers in West Virginia are still eligible to participate in sports or activities at their local public school.
+Additionally, West Virginia has strong statutory language advocating for a student’s right to part-time enrollment.
+With approval from their county board, a homeschooler can take a course at a local public school.

 While misinformation about homeschooling has recently spread in a couple of West Virginia counties, the truth is that homeschool students in West Virginia receive credit, diplomas, and transcripts recognized by state law.
-Find more resources about homeschooling specific to West Virginia.
+Find more resources about homeschooling in West Virginia at the Home School Legal Defense Association, or join the state’s largest Facebook group for homeschoolers.

-In 2022, West Virginia become one of the first states to sign official definitions of learning pods and microschools into law, distinguishing them from other types of schooling.
-According to the West Virginia bill, a learning pod in the state is ““a voluntary association of parents choosing to group their children together to participate in their elementary or secondary academic studies as an alternative to enrolling in a public school, private school, homeschool, or microschool.”
+In most states, microschooling is more of a mentality than a legal distinction.
+Often, families participate in microschooling while homeschooling or being enrolled in a private school or online school.
+However, in 2022, West Virginia became one of the first states to sign official definitions of learning pods and microschools into law, distinguishing them from other types of schooling.
+According to the bill, a learning pod in the state is ““a voluntary association of parents choosing to group their children together to participate in their elementary or secondary academic studies as an alternative to enrolling in a public school, private school, homeschool, or microschool.”

 West Virginia law defines a microschool as “a school initiated by one or more teachers or an entity created to operate a school that charges tuition for the students who enroll and is an alternative to enrolling in a public school, private school, homeschool, or learning pod.”